Selling your house with sitting tenants

-Consider an incentive if they leave the house in good condition, possible an extra £100 when returning the deposit.
+- Consider an incentive if they leave the house in good condition, possibly an extra £100 when returning the deposit.
 This certainly should be considered if the tenant is not too happy with the situation.

-Help your tenant move on, offer to pay for a removal van or compensate them for inconvenience of searching for a new house.
+- Help your tenant move on, offer to pay for a removal van or compensate them for the inconvenience of searching for a new house.

 The above tips will help get your tenants onside and this essential if you want them to keep the house in a good state.
 A tenant who is not happy could cause problems that may affect the sale, so it’s vital you plan your approach and don’t dismiss their needs or concerns.
 Try and see it from their point of view, they may have lived in the property for some time and now they have to allow strangers to traipse through their house.
 So, ensuring you get them onside will serve you well throughout the sale process.

 We buy any home in as little as 7 days, or timescales to suit you.
 Head to our website for more information.Back to all articles

 You may also be interested in